Between Us (Little Mix album)

+The album was made available in different versions, while the standard edition consists of Little Mix's biggest hits between 2011 and 2022, including four of their five UK number-one singles, "Wings", "Black Magic", "Shout Out to My Ex" and "Sweet Melody".
+Their debut solo single "Cannonball", which peaked at number one in the UK, is featured on the CD deluxe edition as the final track.
+The standard edition of the album includes two other new tracks titled "Between Us" and "Cut You Off", both of which charted on the UK Singles Chart.
+A fifth new song titled "Trash" was featured on the deluxe editions of the album.

 Background

 Little Mix teased the project on 16 August 2021, three days before the official announcement, via their social media accounts by posting a video displaying all of their former logos, with a new one being shown at the end along with a snippet of one of the new songs, what would become the title track.
 On 18 August, the group shared a teaser on Twitter and Instagram using the hashtag #10YearsOfLittleMix.
 On 19 August, the day of their ten-year anniversary, the group then announced that they would be releasing a new album titled Between Us.

 The track listing was announced a few hours later.
 The standard edition includes 22 tracks, featuring 18 of the group's previous singles and four new songs.
 A fifth new track was confirmed to be included on the deluxe editions of the album only.
-Little Mix described the album as "a celebration of 10 years of hits, friendship, new tracks, and so much more".
+Little Mix described the album as "a celebration of 10 years of hits, friendship, new tracks and so much more".
 They also dedicated the album to their fans and thanked them for their support over the last ten years: